A mini-guide to Student Credit Cards - Features, Eligibility, Process, Banks Offering Student Credit Cards, etc.

 Although this card is only available to those who have an SBI educational loan, you can also receive one by creating a fixed deposit at any SBI branch.

-You can also transfer a debt from another credit card to your SBI student credit card to reduce your EMI interest rate.
+You can also transfer debt from another credit card to your SBI student credit card to reduce your EMI interest rate.

 You will be able to save money while paying off your credit card debt.